When and why was Summit Assistance Dogs founded?

-We accept dogs into our training program from seven weeks to approximately two years of age.
+We accept dogs into our training program from seven weeks to approximately three years of age.

 Does Summit use dogs from shelters, breed rescue groups and owners needing to rehome their pets?

 Yes.
 Summit is dedicated to making every effort to use these dogs.
-To this end, we have developed a comprehensive evaluation process that involves about 16 different tests.
+To this end, we have developed a comprehensive evaluation process.

 We have bred seven litters.
 The first was born in December 2004, the latest in November 2010.

-Does Summit sell any of the puppies from their breeding program?
+Does Summit sell any of the puppies from its breeding program?